Frikster/Sloth/README.md

 ### Coming Soon

-Gifs of working features for this production README once the site is worth looking at
+Gifs of working features for this production README will be added once the following feature set is complete:

 1. Workspaces
 2. Workspace merging
 3. Workspace unmerging
 4. Channel merging
 5. Channel unmerging
+6. User profile pictures and ability to add images/gifs to channels